 3. Now right-click on Computer icon on desktop and select Manage, it'll open a new window.
 Now go to Services & Applications -> Services.
 You can also open the same from Administrative Tools -> Computer Management.
 Or you can directly open "Services" list by providing services.msc command in RUN or Start Menu search box.

 Now right-click on "Windows Media Player Network Sharing" service and select "Stop".
 It'll stop the service.

 4. Now you'll need to register "WMPBand.dll" file.

-First open Command Prompt as administrator using the steps given here.
-Now type following command and press Enter:
+First open Command Prompt as Administrator using the steps given here.
+Now type following commands one by one and press Enter:

 regsvr32 "%programfiles%\Windows Media Player\wmpband.dll"